qba73/telemetry/README.md

 # telemetry

-Go package that illustrates how to use Kubernetes fake objects in tests.
+`telemetry` is a Go package that illustrates how to use Kubernetes fake objects in tests.